-Mustard bath to relieve your stuffy nose
+Natural treatment of Mustard bath to relieve your stuffy nose

 Soak your feet in a mustard bath.
 In a bowl, mix one tablespoon of mustard powder in 1 litre of hot water.
 Mustard has the effect of diverting blood to the feet, which relieves congestion.

 To relieve your stuffy nose: Water vapor

 Boil water and pour it into a large bowl.
 Cover your head with a towel and inhale the steam through your nose for five to ten minutes.
 Do not get your face too close to water, as you may burn your skin or inhale hot vapors.

 Indian tricks To relieve your stuffy nose: Thyme and eucalyptus

 To increase the efficiency of your steam bath, add five to ten drops of thyme or eucalyptus essential oil to the water.
 Keep your eyes closed when you inhale steam, as essential oils and steam can irritate your eyes.
 You can replace crucial oils by putting a pinch of thyme and a pinch of fresh eucalyptus in a bowl of boiling water.
 Keep your head above the pan for at least ten minutes, trying to breathe deeply.
 Thyme and eucalyptus are among the top 10 essential oils for cold and flu relief.